 Conclusions and Recommendations

-Moreover, investments in advanced technologies such as Artificial Intelligence (AI) / Machine Learning (ML) to progressively identify better optimised routes in real-time will be necessary.
-These technologies help processing large amounts of data quickly and accurately, enabling planners and transport managers to make informed decisions and respond swiftly to changes in demand or supply.
+Moreover, investments in advanced technologies such as Artificial Intelligence (AI) / Machine Learning (ML) to progressively identify better-optimised routes in real-time will be necessary.
+These technologies help process large amounts of data quickly and accurately, enabling planners and transport managers to make informed decisions and respond swiftly to changes in demand or supply.

 Finally, companies should consider engaging with government authorities and industry bodies to advocate for policies and regulations that support transport collaboration.
 This could include incentives for companies that engage in collaboration, as well as regulations to ensure fair competition and protect commercially sensitive information.